cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - Create an SNS topic and attach email subscribers to that topic

+##### Pro Tip
 The DLT billing record S3 bucket has a standardized name based on your account ID '123456789012':
 **123456789012-dlt-utilization**.
 This bucket is in US-East-1 (N.Virginia) so we do all of the cost notification building in that region.
+Make sure this is the region shown in the AWS console at the upper right.

+We will use an identifier string for this task: '**kilroy_burn**'.
-For our purposes let us assume an identifier strong '**kilroy**'.
-As we are building a cost 'burn' notification email let's use the string '**kilroy_burn**'.
-The lambda will be named kilroy_burn_lambda.
+For example the lambda function will be named kilroy_burn_lambda.
 The SNS topic will be kilroy_burn_sns.
 The role will be kilroy_burn_role.
-Again these are all in the US-East-1 (N.Virginia) region.

 The kilroy_burn_lambda service is a Python script with an event handler method.
-This service is passed an event that is parsed in code, eventually leading to parsing and analysis of the contents of the S3 bucket.
+This service is passed an event that is parsed in code, eventually leading to parsing and analysis of the contents of the S3 bucket where the billing data is compiled by DLT.

-The Python script will aggregate cost information based on tags and resource type (e.g. EC2).
-For untagged billing the script summarizes cost by resource ID if the resource ID appears in the file.

 ### 1 Role